Skip to content

 INI settings: (ini://${shared-path}/nsclient.ini, C:\source\build\x64\dev/nsclient.ini)

-Now this configuration can include other configuration files so you need to check that as well.
-So it is possible to include the registry from the ini file and vice versa.
+Now this configuration can include other configuration backends and files so your setup might be more complicated.
 For details on the configuration options check the the reference documentation

 Windows Firewall